Christ in All the Scriptures

 Chapter 3 contains the heart of the Epistle.
 Paul first counted all things but loss for Christ, and then actually suffered the loss of all things for Him, to be found in Him, and to know the power of His resurrection, and the fellowship of His sufferings, being made conformable unto His death.

-[For further study of Philippians, see the Book Notes on Philippians.]
+[For a verse by verse study of Philippians, see the Book Notes on Philippians.]

 - Colossians -- Christ our Head